Who We Are

 –Hon.
 Bill Bronrott, former state delegate; former senior U.S. Department of Transportation official

-—Bonnie Casper, president, Maryland Association of Realtors
+—Bonnie Casper, immediate past president, Maryland Association of Realtors

 —Richard Cross, political analyst and former speechwriter to Gov. Bob Ehrlich (R)